adepierre/Botcraft/README.md

 Examples can be found in the [Examples](Examples/) folder:
 - [0_HelloWorld](Examples/0_HelloWorld): Connect to a server, sends Hello World! in the chat then disconnect
 - [1_UserControlledExample](Examples/1_UserControlledExample): Best with GUI enabled.
 Mouse and keyboard controlled player.
 Can be used in a dummy offline world (without any server) to test things like physics or rendering, or in a real server.
-- [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obeys commands sent through vanilla chat.
+- [2_ChatCommandExample](Examples/2_ChatCommandExample): Simple bot that obeys commands sent through chat.
 Should work with chat from vanilla and non-vanilla servers (paper, forge ...)
 - [3_SimpleAFKExample](Examples/3_SimpleAFKExample): Highly CPU/RAM efficient AFK only bot.
 Simply connect to a server and stay still doing nothing.
 - [4_MapCreatorExample](Examples/4_MapCreatorExample): Much more complex example, with autonomous behaviour implemented to build a map based pixel art.
 Can be launched with multiple bot simultaneously.
 They can share their internal representation of the world to save some RAM, at the cost of slowing down if too many share the same (due to concurrent access).
 Only extensively tested on 1.16.5, but should work with minor to none adaptation on previous/older versions.
 - [5_MobHitterExample](Examples/5_MobHitterExample): Entity processing example.
 Attack every monster in range, with a per-entity cooldown of 0.5s. /!\ This is only an example about entities, no eating is performed, so would starve to death pretty quickly if used as-is.